hansenjn/MotiQ/Cropper/README.md

 # MotiQ_Cropper
-The MotiQ cropper plugin for ImageJ
+The MotiQ cropper plugin for ImageJ.
+For more information see https://github.com/hansenjn/MotiQ.